 Step #5 For those still in contention, let them know and if your budget warrants, schedule a visit to those agencies.
 Plan for an “Agency Tour,” an opportunity to see their facility, meet various employees, see finished and work-in-progress.
 Look as well for work lying around that isn’t in your wheelhouse, but something you might have admired.
 Form your opinion and make judicious notes.
 After visiting 5 semi-finalists your top 2-3 should be evident.

 Step #6 Invite the Top 2-3 to come to your headquarters and make final presentations.
 Give them adequate time to prepare.
 You identify the assignment and provide the facility.
+Your decision-makers must be present.
 Voila!!!
 Discover your new agency!